If you want or need to be frugal, it's not just about the "stuff" you don't buy. You also have to use everything to its maximum potential.

 I have several pressure canners and now I have a pressure cooker, a very good investment for the frugally minded.
 This thing can take the worst, cheapest cuts of meat and make them fork-tender in 45 minutes.
 They're not scary anymore, think about getting one.

 For a non-food related example, my husband built a greenhouse out of an old trampoline frame and some steel T-posts.
 He covered the thing with chicken wire and then clear plastic.
 Then last year, we actually built a greenhouse, so what to do with the old recycled greenhouse?
 He took it apart and used it to build a run onto the brooder coop where we raise chicks.
 Didn't have to buy anything for this project, and it looks pretty good, I must say.

 It takes nothing but elbow grease to keep your house and yard tidy.
 No matter how bad your circumstances are financially, you will feel better if you do the best with what you have.

 I have been thrifty minded for a long time.
 I grew up with a single mom supporting three kids.
 I saw how hard it was to make ends meet.
 While I was married, I was a stay at home mom.
 So six people on one income required thrift.
-I prepaid our mortgage, paid cars off early and stretched our grocery budget.
-We spent $150 every two weeks for groceries which was mainly staples, meat on sale and shopping at Aldi's.

 The best way to save money is not to waste ANYTHING!
 Don't use more water than you need (saving you the cost of the water and the heating of it).